European fiscal woes sink euro against dollar, yen

 The euro also hit an 11-1/2-year low against the rallying Japanese yen.

-A report by The Wall Street Journal that said the International Monetary Fund was discussing a contingency plan for a rescue loan to bail out Spain's third largest bank sent a jolt of buying into the euro and briefly lifted it into positive territory against the greenback.
+A report by Dow Jones that said the International Monetary Fund was discussing a contingency plan for a rescue loan to bail out Spain's third largest bank sent a jolt of buying into the euro and briefly lifted it into positive territory against the greenback.
+The IMF said later, however, it is constantly discusses "different scenarios" in its member countries.

+In an earlier briefing an IMF spokesman told reporters the fund was not drawing up financial assistance plans for Spain, nor had Madrid requested any funding.

 Spanish bond yields remained near record highs on fears Spain would eventually have to ask for a bailout.
 The European Commission's top economic official, Olli Rehn, warned that the single currency area could disintegrate without stronger crisis-fighting mechanisms and tough fiscal discipline.